-The joy of folk dancing is that you don’t have to remember the moves, the caller is always there to guide everyone through the dances.
-They will first explain the moves and walk everyone through the dance, before it is danced to the music, as the caller calls moves throughout the dance.
+The great thing about ceilidh dancing is that you don’t have to remember the moves, as the caller is always there to guide you through the dances.
+They will first explain the moves and walk everyone through the dance, then they continue to call the moves when you are actually dancing.

-Something people often ask, is whether you need to come with a partner.
-But the answer is no you don’t.
-Folk dancing is a social dance, you dance with different people throughout the evening, and there’s time of a bit of a chat in between dances.
-Everyone is free to ask anyone else to dance with them, and everyone is free to chose to, or not to.
-Of course if you only want to dance with your partner, that’s okay as well.
+No you don’t.
+Ceilidh dancing is a social dance, because you dance with different people throughout the evening, and there’s time to chat in the half-time break.
+Everyone is free to ask anyone else to dance with them, and everyone is free to refuse when someone asks them.
+If you only want to dance with the person(s) you came with, that’s okay as well.

 Folk dancing is traditionally the dancing done by the people, the ‘folk’, to traditional music from the British Isles, and also America.
 Many dances are traditional, but many have been written in the same style more recently.
 You will sometimes hear the melodies of Star Wars or Christmas carols coming from some bands occasionally though!